Blizihguh/Blizihguh.github.io/_pages/code/satam-fivey.md

 layout: page
 title: Saturday Morning FiveThirtyEight
 permalink: /code/satam-fivey/
+description: Fivey Fox kinda looks like Tails, right?
+Like, specifically, SatAM Tails.
+Right?
+I'm not the only one who thinks this, right?
+embedimage: /img/embeds/satam-fivey.png
 ---
 Fivey Fox kinda looks like Tails, right?
 Like, specifically, SatAM Tails.
 Right?
 I'm not the only one who thinks this, right?